System Design Space

 How network and routing affect WebSocket

-L4/L7 routing behavior
+L4/L7 balancing behavior

 Incorrect balancing of long-lived sessions creates hotspots and uneven gateway resource usage.